7Ragnarok7/DEDMAP/README.md

 $ dedmap 1.1.1.1-100 google.com (Perform a tcp scan on all the hosts without pinging to bypass firewall icmp block)
 $ dedmap -p 20 1.1.1.1
 $ dedmap -p 20,21,22 1.1.1.1
-$ dedmap -sm lan -p 21 192.168.1.1-255 (Perform a tcp port scan in lan mode on all the live hosts)
+$ dedmap -nm lan -p 21 192.168.1.1-255 (Perform a tcp port scan in lan mode on all the live hosts)
-$ dedmap -s 1.1.1.1-255
+$ dedmap -n 1.1.1.1-255
-$ dedmap -sr 1.1.1.1-255 (Perform a reverse dns lookup on all the live targets in the network)
+$ dedmap -nr 1.1.1.1-255 (Perform a reverse dns lookup on all the live targets in the network)
-$ dedmap -st 1.1.1.0-255 (To scan only the hosts which are alive in the network)
+$ dedmap -nt 1.1.1.0-255 (To scan only the hosts which are alive in the network)
-$ dedmap -w report.txt 127.0.0.1
+$ dedmap -o report.dedmap 127.0.0.1
 ```
 ### Additional Notice :-
+ - The output file generated is a dedmap file.
+Cat/Print it to view it's contents properly in a shell environment.

  - This tool is expected to have lots of bugs as it is at a very early stage.

  - This tool has not been tested in Windows yet and will not work most probably.
 Feel free to experiment.